 I was never going to be a lawyer, and I don’t particularly like working in an office.
 I thought maybe I could help by working as an ecologist because I’m also passionate about the protecting the kangaroos ( 3 million a year are killed in the largest wildlife slaughter on earth) but my stint back a uni with a newborn baby only lasted six months!

-Then one night I went to see my friend Melissa Ambrosini and Jessica Ainscough, who both had successful blogs, at their book tour.
+Then one night I went to see my friends Melissa Ambrosini and Jessica Ainscough, who both had successful blogs, at their book tour.

 I didn’t really understand that you could really move people through a blog, I just thought it was a little hobby thing on the side.
 But I saw hundreds of people lining up to see and thank them and it absolutely blew my mind that night to realise that what they were doing with their blogs was changing people’s lives.